RuntimeTools/javametrics/README.md

 <a name="building"></a>
 ## Building the jar and war files from source

-Requirements: Apache Ant
+Requirements: Maven

-Two `build.xml` ant build scripts are provided, one for building the javametrics.jar file and the other for building the javametrics.war fie.
+To build javametrics, run `mvn install` from the root project.
+This will build the javametrics.jar file, the javametrics.war file and also create the required asm.jar packages.

+The files will appear under java/target and web/target

 ## Source code
 The source code for Application Metrics for Java is available in the [Javametrics Github project](http://github.com/RuntimeTools/javametrics).